vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

 In Odoo, every transaction is recorded in the default currency of the company, and reports are all based on that default currency.
-When you have a bank account in a foreign currency, for every transaction, Odoo stores two values:
+When you have a bank account in a foreign currency, for every transaction, Leansoft stores two values:

 -  The debit/credit in the currency of the *company*;
 -  The debit/credit in the currency of the *bank account*.

 Currency rates are updated automatically using the web services of a banking institution.
-By default, Odoo uses the European Central Bank's web services but other options are available.
+By default, Leansoft uses the European Central Bank's web services but other options are available.

 Configuration
 =============